USD ($)

 custom banner static image

-DTP supports various modes that define how a switchport negotiates its role.
-These dynamic trunking protocol modes include:
+DTP modes define how a switchport negotiates its role.
+There are 5 operational modes that are supported by Dynamic Trunking Protocol:

 1. Dynamic Desirable